sandner-art/Poly-Sim/README.md

 Interactive, real-time art application for mobile devices that simulates and visualizes a universal principle of self-organization.
 It generates and compares complex, filamentary networks based on a single, unified algorithm.

+> The current app is an implementation of a specific case (agent-based approximation of a global system on a 2D plane with simulated geometric effects)

 The user can interact with the simulation and switch between "skins" or presets that frame the same underlying process as different natural phenomena: the growth of a slime mold (Physarum), the behavior of astrophysical plasma, and the formation of neural pathways.

 > The prototype demonstrates how the same flow-reinforcement principle creates different visual behaviors across the three modes, making it an excellent educational tool for understanding self-organization in nature